rusty-raven/bigspring/content/english/faq/_index.md

 {{</ faq >}}

 {{< faq "I need a unique report, can you make it?" >}}
 E5C Analytics would be pleased to respond to a custom reporting or data analysis need.
-Drop us an email describing your analysis or reporting need and let us reply with how we can help you fulfill your requirement.
+Drop us note via the [contact form](/contact) an email describing your analysis or reporting need and let us reply with how we can help you fulfill your requirement.
 {{</ faq >}}

 {{< faq "Do you accept requests for new features in the service?" >}}
-We are interested to hear what you have in mind for features and enhancements.
+We are interested to [hear what you have in mind](/contact) for features and enhancements.
 The only thing we ask is that you keep our guiding principles of **Value for Money**, **Meaningful Metrics** and keeping a **Simple Interface** in mind with any suggestions.
 Development requests fitting those criteria will certainly be considered as future enhancements providing value-add to the service.
 {{</ faq >}}

 {{< faq "Do you provide refunds?" >}}